Career Mapping Offers a Clear Path for Both Employees and Employers

 Pros and Cons of Career Mapping

-Larger organisations tend to benefit the most from this method because there are simply more positions and places for people to move.
+Larger organizations tend to benefit the most from this method because there are simply more positions and places for people to move.
 For start-ups and smaller companies, it can be more of a challenge.
 "If you start off in an entrepreneurial atmosphere with little or no structure, it can be difficult to accomplish structure after the fact.
 Most people, however, want definition and structure," says Hurst.

 It's not to say it can't be done, but companies then need to walk a fine line between overly processed methods and no structure at all; in both cases you run the risk of losing key personnel.

 There are downsides, however.
 You could potentially lose good people.
-"It becomes incumbent on managers to help employees understand their career goals and some may not be attainable in your organisation," says Mantle.
+"It becomes incumbent on managers to help employees understand their career goals and some may not be attainable in your organization," says Mantle.
 The bottom-line is that sometimes for employees to grow professionally the position needed lies outside the company.
-Losing personnel isn't easy, but career mapping creates a pipeline of talent within your organisation for you to draw upon when this happens.
+Losing personnel isn't easy, but career mapping creates a pipeline of talent within your organization for you to draw upon when this happens.